MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-local-include.md

 Q2 - Ones: 498
 ```

-The statistics for the first qubit haven't changed (a 50/50 chance of a `Zero` or a `One` after measurement), but the measurement results for the second qubit are **always** the same as the measurement of the first qubit.
+Notice that the statistics for the first qubit haven't changed (a ~50/50 chance of a `Zero` or a `One` after measurement), but the measurement results for the second qubit are **always** the same as the measurement of the first qubit.
 The `CNOT` operation has entangled the two qubits, so that whatever happens to one of them, happens to the other.

 ***